1st Edition

 By Rachel McRoberts Copyright 2025

-226 Pages 7 B/W Illustrations
+280 Pages 7 B/W Illustrations

 by Routledge

-226 Pages 7 B/W Illustrations
+280 Pages 7 B/W Illustrations

 by Routledge

 Readers journey through the development of the mental health crisis of the digital age (which Jung foresaw) and are presented with solutions he suggested that are still being met with resistance, despite compelling facts.
-This book not only advocates for a more widespread integration of Jungian ideas into clinical practice, but for greater acknowledgement of the integrity, creativity, and intersecting identities of clients, professional counselors, and play therapists.
+This book not only advocates for a more widespread integration of Jungian ideas into clinical practice, but also for greater acknowledgement of the integrity, creativity, and intersecting identities of clients, professional counselors, and play therapists.
 Integrating historical theory with contemporary research, this book helps students to weave creative techniques into their online and in-person clinical work.

-This is an ideal text for a psychodynamic theory, or methods class, or to support counseling students and supervisors becoming interested in, or familiar with, the work of Carl Jung.
+This is an ideal text for a psychodynamic theory or methods class, or to support counseling students and supervisors becoming interested in, or familiar with, the work of Carl Jung.

 Biography

-John Paul "JP" Lilly, MS, LCSW, RPT-S, chief mechanic, Jungian Analytical Play Therapy
+John Paul "JP" Lilly, MS, LCSW, RPT-S, Chief Mechanic, Jungian Analytical Play Therapy

 "This work is exactly what is needed at this time.
 We are struggling, as a profession, with cohesive and accessible texts that assist with our understanding of ourselves, as counselors."

-Jenna Epstein, PhD, NCC, LPC, ACS, CTRS, NREMT, assistant professor and programs coordinator at Frostburg State University
+Jenna Epstein, PhD, NCC, LPC, ACS, CTRS, NREMT, Assistant Professor and Programs Coordinator at Frostburg State University

 "An insightful journey through the realms of personal and professional growth, this book delves deep into aesthetics of existence, navigating the complexities of post-modernism and the therapeutic alliance.
 With a focus on ethics, identity, and the influence of Jungian counseling, it offers a profound exploration of the psyche's structure, language, and the transformative power of creative techniques.
 A must-read for anyone seeking a Jungian-centered approach to counseling and play therapy."

-LoriAnn Stretch, PhD, LCMHC-S (NC), LPC (VA), NCC, ACS, professor at University of the Cumberlands and president of the Association for Creativity in Counseling
+LoriAnn Stretch, PhD, LCMHC-S (NC), LPC (VA), NCC, ACS, Professor at University of the Cumberlands and President of the Association for Creativity in Counseling